Marzuh/1ot/README.md

 **_Tested_**
 Project was developed and tested (mostly manual for FE) on Ubuntu 22.04 64bit, Chrome, Mozilla Firefox 119.0 (64-bit)

-## Done features
+## Implemented features

 ### FE: Web

 Created SPA with vite + vue3.
 Setup vite proxy.
 Used vue-router for page navigation.
 Created example pages "About" and " Forecasts".
 Forecasts page contains filter block for choosing search parameters and table for showing results.
-If you send request with empty parameters BE will return first 20 forecast from DB.
+If browser sends a request with empty parameters BE will return first 20 forecast from DB.
 20 is page size, it can be changed on frontend.
 Pagination is set for 3 items per page for demo purpose.
 For production, it could be changed back to 20 items per page or added customer feature to choose size of the page.